Indexată BDI | IDB Indexed

 RJID și SNRBI oferă anual Premiul Național pentru Știință și Cercetare - pentru autorii celor mai bune articole științifice publicate [...]

 Tema plagiatului este tot mai mult discutată în ultima vreme.
 Apariția unor programe performante de căutare și identificare a similitudinilor între texte [...]

 INSTRUCTIONS FOR AUTHORS | EDITORIAL PROCESS DESCRIPTION

-Funded in 1996, the Romanian Journal of Infectious Diseases insures a high scientific quality of its content as well as an outstanding graphic quality.
+Founded in 1996, the Romanian Journal of Infectious Diseases ensures a high scientific quality of its content as well as an outstanding graphic quality.
 The scientific quality of the published papers is warranted by the impartial double blind peer-review process conducted by the journal.